About the Visual History Archive

 Since February 2014, 30 audiovisual testimonies of survivors of the 1937-38 Nanjing Massacre have been integrated into the VHA.
 These testimonies are in Mandarin and were conducted in Nanjing, China, through a partnership with the Nanjing Massacre Memorial Hall.

-Testimonies from survivors and witnesses to the Armenian Genocide will begin to be integrated into the Visual History Archive by April 24, 2015, the centennial of that historic event.
+Testimonies from survivors and witnesses to the Armenian Genocide were integrated into the Visual History Archive in April 2015, the centennial of that historic event.
 For this collection the USC Shoah Foundation partnered with the late Dr. J. Michael Hagopian who filmed all the interviews, his wife Antoinette and the Armenian Film Foundation.

 Find out more about the Visual History Archive: